ansible/ansible-runner-service/misc/nginx/README.md

 # Running ansible-runner-service production container

-## WARNING: THIS IS A WORK IN PROGRESS!

 ## Goal:
 Provide a container version of the ansible runner service running in 'prod' mode.
 This version uses Nginx and uwsgi to provide a production environment for the